mhornstein/DK-NLP/deployment/kubernetes/K8s Dev Cheat Sheet.md

 # K8s Cheat Sheet

-This file is a cheat sheet for the development process.

-The commands are executed via `kubectl`, assuming you are in the `/DK-NLP/deployment/kubernetes` path.
+The commands in this file should be executed via `kubectl`, assuming you are in the `/DK-NLP/deployment/kubernetes` path.

 At the end of this file, general-purpose usable K8s commands are attached.